Transatlantic Workshop on the Economics of Crime

 The Transatlantic Workshop on the Economics of Crime (TWEC) aims to bring together researchers from both sides of the Atlantic to present and discuss their work, allowing for an in-depth interaction between those working on the empirical and theoretical analysis of crime and illegal behaviour.

-Information about the programme of past workshops is available here:
+Information about the past TWEC editions is available here:

 10th TWEC: Sciences-Po (Paris, September 27-28, 2018)